 2. The candidate should check with the Director of Administration to be sure that all degree requirements have been met.

-3. The application for the degree must be submitted to the Registrar by the date published in The Graduate School of Arts and Sciences Handbook for the November, March, or May degree.
+3. The application for the degree must be submitted to the Registrar by the date published in The Graduate School of Arts and Sciences Handbook for the November, March, or May degree (usually six weeks before anticipated graduation).

-4. After the committee has approved the dissertation in its final form, an unbound copy must be submitted to the department at least 45 days before the Registrar’s deadline.
-During this 45-day period the members of the department are free to examine the completed dissertation.
+4. After the committee has approved the dissertation in its final form, an unbound copy must be submitted to the department at least four weeks before the Registrar’s deadline.
+During this period the members of the department are free to examine the completed dissertation.

 A student in the Graduate School of Arts and Sciences must be making satisfactory progress in order to be eligible for any type of financial aid.
 The following nine items provide a general definition of satisfactory progress that has been adopted for this purpose by the Music Department.
 It is hoped that this requirement will have a healthy effect on students’ academic progress, and that it will enable us to preserve resources for those most deserving of financial assistance.